redox-os/orbtk/README.md

 > OrbTk 0.3.0 is under heavy development and it's not compatible to earlier releases.

 The Orbital Widget Toolkit is a multi platform (G)UI toolkit for building scalable user interfaces with the programming language Rust.
-It's based on the [Entity Component System Pattern](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) and provides a functional-reactive API.
+It's based on the [Entity Component System Pattern](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) and provides a functional-reactive like API.

 The main goals of OrbTk are fast performance, easy to use and cross platform.